-To ensure sufficient diversity in the alignments produced by the different systems, three different preprocessors were used to produce observation vectors:
+To ensure a reasonable amount of diversity in the alignments produced by the different systems, three different preprocessors were used to produce observation vectors:

-- 1. Mel-Frequency Cepstral Coefficients (MFCCs) [7] with a 20 ms time window for each frame, and one frame every 10 ms. - 2.
-Linear Prediction Cepstra (LP-Cepstra) [8] with a 24 ms time window, one frame every 8 ms. 3.
-Auditory Description Vectors (ADVs) [9], with a frame rate - of one every 10 ms.
+- Mel-Frequency Cepstral Coefficients (MFCCs) [7] with a 20 ms time window for each frame, and one frame every 10 ms. - 2.
+Linear Prediction Cepstra (LP-Cepstra) [8] with a 24 ms time window, one frame every 8 ms. - 3.
+Auditory Description Vectors (ADVs) [9], with a frame rate of one every 10 ms.